anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 ### Solutions in Django itself

+<b>Update 30 Jan 2024:</b> The change was accepted and merged into Django 5.1.
+See [ticket #29280](https://code.djangoproject.com/ticket/29280) for more details. 🎉

 I have started a discussion on the [Django forum](https://forum.djangoproject.com/t/sqlite-and-database-is-locked-error/) to see if we can improve the experience of using SQLite in Django itself.

 [Charettes proposed](https://forum.djangoproject.com/t/sqlite-and-database-is-locked-error/26994/2) to add a `begin_immediate` key to `OPTIONS`: